KotikNikita/MeshNet/README.md

 ### Installation

-First you have to clone repository:
+First, you have to clone repository:
 ```
 git clone https://github.com/KotikNikita/MeshNet
 ```